 7. Tenancy Deposits

 Tenants will be required to pay a deposit equivalent to one month’s rent at the start of the tenancy.
-This is a security deposit and will be retained to meet the costs of any damage caused to the property by the tenant or for any unpaid rent after the property has been vacated.
+This is a security deposit and will be retained to meet the costs of any damage caused to the property by the tenant of for any unpaid rent after the property has been vacated.

 The deposit will be held in an approved scheme in accordance with the Tenancy Deposit Scheme (Scotland) Regulations.

 At the end of the tenancy, the Tenancy Deposit Scheme provider will repay the deposit unless there is a dispute between the tenant and the landlord.
-If there is a dispute, the Scheme provider will ask for evidence from all parties as to how they feel the deposit should be allocated.
+If there is a dispute, the Scheme provider will ask from evidence from all parties as to how they feel the deposit should be allocated.
 It will then carry out an adjudication process and issue a draft report for review by all involved.